-But before we dug into the upcoming movie, we learned that the co-directors are still racing through an elaborate post-production process to ensure that CAPTAIN MARVEL looks as close to perfect as it can when it opens in AMC theatres on March 8.
+At the time, they were still racing through an elaborate post-production process to ensure that CAPTAIN MARVEL looked as close to perfect as possible.
 “This is a group of people, us included, who just want to keep making everything better to the last moment,” Boden said.
 “So, people are going to have to pull us away from the editing bay.
 That's basically the long and the short of it.
 Of course, there's visual effects.
 We’re constantly getting new, big visual-effect shots.
 We’re refining the music.
 We just started mixing.
 It's all crescendoing.”

 Fleck then opened up about one of Carol’s specific powers, adding, “Something from the comic books that we did find challenging early on was the character of Carol Danvers, Captain Marvel, does something that's called ‘Binary,’ where basically she becomes sort of a glowing light-based figure.
 And we weren't exactly sure how we were going to be able to pull that off.
 So, thankfully the visual effects people and the people here at Marvel were able to work together and come up with something pretty spectacular.”